arcoiris/arcoiris/README.md

 #arcoiris
-##A test static website for an HTML Fundamentals course.
+##A test static website for an HTML Fundamentals course.